lantoli/terraform-provider-lantoli/docs/data-sources/encryption_at_rest_private_endpoints.md

 `mongodbatlas_encryption_at_rest_private_endpoints` describes private endpoints of a particular cloud provider used for encryption at rest using customer-managed keys.

+~> **IMPORTANT** The Encryption at Rest using Azure Key Vault over Private Endpoints feature is available by request.
+To request this functionality for your Atlas deployments, contact your Account Manager.
+To learn more about existing limitations, see [Manage Customer Keys with Azure Key Vault Over Private Endpoints](https://www.mongodb.com/docs/atlas/security/azure-kms-over-private-endpoint/#manage-customer-keys-with-azure-key-vault-over-private-endpoints).

 ## Example Usages

+-> **NOTE:** Only Azure Key Vault with Azure Private Link is supported at this time.

 ```terraform
 data "mongodbatlas_encryption_at_rest_private_endpoints" "plural" {